datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter6.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:a76be07302
-## 2. Which
+## which

-The code `which` helps us know directly, which values are low or high etc. Let's use it in this question.
+The function`which()` help us know directly, which values are low or high etc. Let's use it in this question.

 *** =instructions
 Use the results from the previous exercise and the function `which` to determine the indices of `murder_rate` associated with values lower than 1.